Overview

 - During the first year, you are introduced to important insights and theories about digital culture, identity, community, and art and artists' role in society.
 In addition, you enhance your critical thinking and acquire academic writing and research skills.

 - In your second year, you gain more in-depth knowledge.
 Alongside the compulsory courses, you customize your program with a range of elective courses or opt for the Cultuur en Educatie track (Dutch-taught), which combines the study of Dutch language, literature, media and communication.
-Finally, you have the option to substitute one elective with a short internship.
-This experience allows you to explore what it means to be an entrepreneur in the cultural sector.
+Finally, you have the option of taking an internship (instead of 2 electives) in year 2, whether within an organization or through a research internship within the Department of Culture Studies.
+This experience will enrich your expertise in the field.

-- The third year offers you the opportunity to create a unique profile with a minor and electives.
-With a wide range of options at Tilburg University , or even the possibility of an international exchange, there's plenty of room to deepen your expertise during the minor.
+- The third year offers you the opportunity to create a unique profile with a minor (30ECTS) in the Netherlands or abroad in the fall, and the opportunity to choose an elective in the spring semester.
+With a wide range of options at Tilburg University , other universities, or even the possibility of an international exchange, there's plenty of room to deepen your expertise during the minor.
 You will apply your academic skills while writing your Bachelor’s Thesis on a research topic that intrigues you.

-When you have obtained your Bachelor's degree, you can consider pursuing a Master’s at Tilburg University, with a unique selection of Master’s programs in the field of Culture Studies.
-Our graduates secure positions in various sectors, such as digital agencies, online journalism, research, cultural heritage organizations, government, and ministries.
+After obtaining your Bachelor's degree in Digital Culture and Society , you can choose to do a Master's program.
+After completing the Master's program, graduates secure positions in various sectors, such as digital agencies, online journalism, research, cultural heritage organizations, government, and ministries.
 Potential roles include creative producer, communication specialist, policy officer, project leader, editor, digital content coordinator, or digital media manager.

 Get more details